Welcome to the Transportation Department

 Introduction

 The purpose of this handbook is to provide students and parents/guardians with general information about the Fowlerville Community Schools pupil transportation system.
 Public Act 187 of the Michigan Motor Vehicle Code outlines the pupil transportation laws that all school districts must follow.
 A copy of Public Act 187 is available for review during regular office hours in the Transportation Department.
-Select Fowlerville School’s transportation policies, regulations, and safety rules are included in this handbook.
+Selected Fowlerville Schools transportation policies, regulations, and safety rules are included in this handbook.

 At Fowlerville Community Schools, we strive for excellence in transportation services to you, our customers.

-Transportation of regular education students to and from school is not required by law.
-Please take time to read the following and review with your students in order to protect your transportation privileges.
-It is the mutual responsibility of the parent/guardian and school district personnel to make a reasonable effort to understand and cooperate with each other regarding safe and orderly pupil transportation.
 School bus transportation is provided only for eligible students and shall be considered a PRIVILEGE to be enjoyed only as long as the students accept responsibility for their own personal conduct and carefully follow all rules and regulations.

 Bus Routes and Bus Stops